fastai/nbdev/README.md

 `nbdev` is a library that allows you to fully develop a library in [Jupyter Notebooks](https://jupyter.org/), putting all your code, tests and documentation in one place.
 That is: you now have a true [literate programming](https://en.wikipedia.org/wiki/Literate_programming) environment, as envisioned by Donald Knuth back in 1983!

 Using the interactive environment, you can easily debug and refactor your code.
-Add `%nbdev_export` flags to the cells that define the functions you want to include in your python modules.
+Add `#export` to the cells that define the functions you want to include in your python modules.
 Here, for instance, is how `combined_cos` is defined and documented in the `fastai` library:

 <img alt="Exporting from nbdev" width="700" caption="An example of a function defined in one cell (marked with the export flag) and explained, along with a visual example, in the following cells" src="nbs/images/export_example.png">